 The authority for this request is implied in NRS 353.150 through NRS 353.246, the State Budget Act.
-The Budget Division requires agencies to edit their actual and work program year figures in order to ensure agency budgets are sufficiently established and defined in the Nevada Executive Budget System (NEBS) prior to agencies developing their adjusted base budgets.
+With each Agency Request budget submitted, the Budget Division requires agencies to edit their actual and work program year amounts in order to ensure agency budgets are sufficiently established and defined in the Nevada Executive Budget System (NEBS) prior to agencies developing their adjusted base budgets.

-"Actual" refers to your budget account's total year-end revenues and expenditures for the even numbered fiscal year of a biennium preceding a legislative session (in this case, your fiscal year 2012 actuals).
-Your fiscal year 2012 actual revenues and expenditures will represent your initial base year budget.
-Work program refers to the revenues and expenditures authorized in the odd numbered year of the biennium (your fiscal year 2013 legislatively approved budgeted amounts).
+"Actual" refers to a budget account's total year-end revenues and expenditures for the even numbered fiscal year of a biennium preceding a legislative session, which is also referred to as the base year.
+The fiscal year 2016 actual revenues and expenditures will represent the initial base year budget.
+Work program refers to the revenues and expenditures authorized in the odd numbered year of the biennium preceding a legislative session (in this case, fiscal year 2017 legislatively approved budgeted amounts).

-The Budget Division has loaded agencies' base and work program legislatively approved budget figures into NEBS.
-The sample screen at the right illustrates how this data appears in the system in the Edit Actual/Work Program screen.
+The Budget Division will load agencies' base and work program legislatively approved budget figures into NEBS.
+The sample screen at the right illustrates how this data appears in the system in the Edit Actual/Work Program screen, which is found in the Line Item tab near the top of the page and to the right of the Decision Unit Filter.

-Base year data needs to be adjusted in the Edit Actual/ Work Program screen in NEBS to reflect the agency's projected expenditures at the end of the current fiscal year.
+The base year amounts need to be adjusted in the Edit Actual/Work Program screen in NEBS to reflect the agency's projected expenditures at the end of the current fiscal year.
 A suggested approach for this process is to enter the anticipated base expenditures for the end of the current fiscal year early in the budget building process.
 Use these projections until it is near the end of the fiscal year and final expenditure projections can be more accurately determined.
-In other words, it is not necessary to update expenditures for actuals periodically throughout the budget building process, but is better to enter your projected expenditures and then revise the amounts for large changes to projections when final expenditure projections are available for the base year.
+In other words, it is not necessary to update expenditures for actuals periodically throughout the budget building process, but is better to enter the projected expenditures and then revise the amounts for large changes to projections when final expenditure projections are available for the base year.

-It is imperative agencies use appropriate object codes assigned by the Controller's Office when coding expenditures.
-Object codes that were not included in the legislatively approved budget, but are included in the agency's projected base budget, will need to be included in their fiscal year 2012 actuals, as will changes to object codes by the Controller's Office.
+It is imperative agencies use appropriate object codes (GL expenditures) assigned by the Controller's Office when coding expenditures.
+Object codes that were not included in the legislatively approved budget, but are included in the agency's projected base budget, will need to be included in the actuals, as will changes to object codes by the Controller's Office.
 Journal vouchers should be processed to correct coding errors in expenditures to ensure your base budget is as accurate as possible.

-The Data Warehouse for the State of Nevada (DAWN), which can be accessed at http://washoe.state.nv.us:7778, contains the most current information regarding year-to-date amounts.
-This data should serve as your agency's basis for its fiscal year 2012 year-end expenditure projec-
+The Data Warehouse for the State of Nevada (DAWN), which can be accessed at http://dawn.state.nv.us:7778, contains the most current information regarding year-to-date amounts.
+This data serves as the agency's basis for the base year expenditure projections.
+As the base year "actual" data is updated in the Edit Actual/Work Program screen, NEBS will automatically reflect these changes in the corresponding base expenditure line item for Year 1 and Year 2 in the NEBS Line Item screen.
+The sample NEBS screen above illustrates this data flow.